openssl/openssl/doc/designs/quic-design/quic-fault-injector.md

 int ossl_quic_fault_resize_handshake(OSSL_QUIC_FAULT *fault, size_t newlen);

 /*
- * TODO(QUIC): Add listeners for specific types of frame here.
-E.g. we might
+ * TODO(QUIC TESTING): Add listeners for specific types of frame here.
+E.g.
- * expect to see an "ACK" frame listener which will be passed pre-parsed ack
+ * we might expect to see an "ACK" frame listener which will be passed
- * data that can be modified as required.
+ * pre-parsed ack data that can be modified as required.
  */

 /*
  * Handshake message specific listeners.
 Unlike the general handshake message
  * listener these messages are pre-parsed and supplied with message specific
- * data and exclude the handshake header
+ * data and exclude the handshake header.
  */
 typedef int (*ossl_quic_fault_on_enc_ext_cb)(OSSL_QUIC_FAULT *fault,
                                              OSSL_QF_ENCRYPTED_EXTENSIONS *ee,